 Now that we have placed our custom questions on the data form, we can test the questions.
-To do this, we navigate to any patient record, open an STS Adult Cardiac 2.9 data form, and we should see our section as part of the form:
+To do this, we navigate to any patient record, open a STS Adult Cardiac 2.9 data form, and we should see our section as part of the form:

 The pink icon next to the questions indicates these are custom questions.
-We can select different answers to test out our visibility expressions:
+We can select different answers in order to test out our visibility expressions:

-If we need to make any changes, we can go back to the form builder.
+If we need to make any changes, we can go back into the form builder do so.
 Otherwise, the process is now complete.